Skip to content

 dog

-The RCMP’s integrated, national model brings unparalleled resources, experience, and flexibility to the province, allowing the NL RCMP to draw on Members, equipment and services from across Canada.
+The RCMP’s integrated, national model brings unparalleled resources, experience, and flexibility to the province, and Newfoundlanders and Labradorians can rely on the support of Members, equipment, and services from across the country for years to come.